firewalld/firewalld.github.io/blog/_posts/2022-02-04-policy-objects-routing-example.md

 ## How do we fix it?

 This tells me that the FedoraServer zone is rejecting my request.
 Why?
-It turns out that the Firewalld+nftables filter_FORWARD chain prevents non-NATed routing.
+It turns out that the Firewalld+nftables filter_FORWARD chain prevents non-NATed routing, and firewalld will deny by default.
 However, forwarding is possible using the "Policy Objects" feature that was implemented in firewalld around 2020.

 You can read more here: